Stewart Francis

 Stewart Francis is a Canadian comedian, actor and writer.
-In addition to his work in Canada and the US, he frequently tours in the UK and appears on British television.
+Known for his deadpan delivery of irreverent one-liners and humorous wordplay, Francis has toured worldwide as a stand up, particularly in the US, the UK, and in his native Canada.
+He has made numerous appearances on mainstream British television in shows such as Live at the Apollo and Mock the Week.
+In the US, he was a regular guest on The Late Late Show with Craig Ferguson.

+Early life

+Francis was born in St. Joseph's Health Centre in Toronto, and attended Eatonville Junior School, in Etobicoke.
 Both of Francis' parents are British.

-Francis was born in Saint Joseph's Health Centre in Toronto, and attended Eatonville Junior School, in Etobicoke.

 Career

 Stand-up

-Francis delivers a deadpan performance with many one-liners.

 Francis has headlined all over North America and the United Kingdom.
 He has also performed in numerous venues worldwide, including Hong Kong, South Africa, and throughout Europe.
 On 6 June 2009 he performed on the Edinburgh section of Michael McIntyre's Comedy Roadshow.
 Francis was the support act for Ricky Gervais on his Science tour, performing in such places as Portsmouth Guildhall, New Theatre, Oxford, Brighton Centre and the O2 Arena in Dublin in late 2009 and early 2010.
 He has also made 12 appearances on popular British panel show Mock the Week.
 He appeared on Live at the Apollo on 9 December 2010 and 14 December 2012.
 In 2012 he won the annual award for the funniest joke of the Edinburgh Fringe.
-He announced his final standup tour will take place during 2018 and 2019.
+He announced his final standup tour would take place during 2018 and 2019.
 His final stand up appearance was on 7 December 2019.